edu-xored/memorise/README.md

 * Provide integration test for new components like crouwler
 * Provide description of some other cases and change you have made in therms of Quality Assurants Engineer (I've changed the logic of memos searching)

+### Move issue card to the Completed column when it's closed